xhrix/learning-git/README.md

 # learning-git
-Dummy project to learn git
+Dummy project to learn all features of git.